ctrachte/Datepicker.js/readme.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This class will eventually be implemented on any datepicker html object.
+This class can *(will eventually)* be implemented on any datepicker html object.

 <!-- CONTRIBUTING -->
 ## Contributing